 2010 CE Jain Temple Opened in Belgium

-The largest Jain temple outside of India opened its doors in a suburb of Antwerp, to serve the couple thousand Jains in the area, who are primarily involved in the diamond trade.
+The largest Jain temple outside of India opened its doors in a suburb of Antwerp to serve the couple thousand Jains in the area, many of whom are involved in the diamond trade.
 The community’s spiritual leader, Ramesh Mehta, was also a member of the Belgian Council of Religious Leaders, demonstrating the integration of the Jain community within a European religious landscape.